Tiny Health Baby Gut Types: What Every Parent Should Know

 • Provide nutrition, by synthesizing essential micronutrients, such as vitamins B12, B6, folate, and vitamin K [7]

 Baby Gut Type 1 is linked to a vaginal birth with few medical interventions and breastfeeding.
 As it turns out, breastfeeding has a significant impact on the development of Bifidobacterium.
-Within a couple weeks of breastfeeding, a baby born via C-section can have comparable levels of Bifidobacterium as a baby born vaginally [8].
+Within a couple of weeks of breastfeeding, a baby born via C-section can have comparable levels of Bifidobacterium as a baby born vaginally [8].

 As long as your baby is breastfed, Bifidobacterium will generally remain high in your baby’s gut during their first 6 months of life [9].
-This is important because low levels of Bifidobacterium in babies are linked to chronic diseases, including autoimmunity, asthma and obesity [10]–[12].
+This is important because low levels of Bifidobacterium in babies are linked to chronic diseases, including autoimmunity, asthma, and obesity [10]–[12].

 Bacteroidaceae are generally friendly gut bacteria and they’re found in almost all people.